Climate Justice

 Thank you Saint Paul!

-On a gorgeous, sun-filled Fall Sunday, over 30 members of our Saint Paul family gathered to celebrate and plant trees around the Peach Park neighborhood.
-The event, sponsored by SPUMC’s Climate Justice Team was held on October 9, 2022, following morning church services, where planters and trees were blessed.
+On a gorgeous, sun-filled Fall Sunday in October 2022, over 30 members of our Saint Paul family gathered to celebrate and plant trees around the Peach Park neighborhood.
+The event, sponsored by SPUMC’s Climate Justice Team was held following morning church services, where planters and trees were blessed.
 Sack lunches were provided by the Near South Neighborhood Association, and master tree planter, Mark Wilson, provided instruction to the Discovery Kids (and adults) on the best planting methods for long-term tree success… then the SPUMC teams went to work, planting the first 10 of 37 high-quality trees provided by Saint Paul Church.
 The balance of the trees were planted by Great Plains Nursery the following Monday.
 Most gratifying were the connections made with neighbors, who asked to water and care for their tree, and they wanted to know a little more about SPUMC.
 Something more than simply tree roots may have been planted.

 Additional Climate Justice Opportunities